willdich/stz/README.md

 ### Branches

-Pull the `master` branch for a serial implementation, `paralle_MPI` for the parallel implementation, or `odyssey` for code suited for running on Harvard University's Odyssey cluster.
+Pull the `master` branch for a serial implementation, `parallel_MPI` for the parallel implementation, or `odyssey` for code suited for running on Harvard University's Odyssey cluster.

 ### Download and Installation

 Grab your copy of the code with

-    git@github.com:thereisnoquarter/stz.git
+    git clone git@github.com:thereisnoquarter/stz.git

 Assuming you have cython installed, you can cause the program to compile to C with: